PMNCH Board and its Committees

 - Developing countries, represented through the Ministry responsible for health (four);

 - Multilateral organizations with a health mandate related to MDGs 4 and 5: UNICEF, UNFPA, WHO and the World Bank (four);

 - Health care professional associations (three);

 - Optional seat which may be filled by an additional bilateral donor (one).

-The Finance Committee (FC) shall be a permanent committee of the Board, reporting to the Board, and composed of five members.
-The FC works closely with the Director and other Secretariat staff, and is responsible for providing with advice on all policy and strategy issues that relate to finance and audit to the Board.
-The The Finance Committee reports to the PMNCH Board and meets (with a quorum of three), at least twice per year, just prior to the Board meeting.
-Five people, one of whom has appropriate financial and audit expertise, are appointed by the Board for a two-year terms, renewable once.
+Finance Committee: The Finance Committee (FC) shall be a permanent committee of the Board, reporting to the Board, and composed of three members elected by the Board .
+The FC works closely with the Executive Director and other Secretariat staff, and is responsible for providing the Board with advice on all policy and strategy issues that relate to finance and audit.
+The Committee reviews budgets, budget reports and work plan implementation reports and recommends these for approval (or not) by the Board.
+The Finance Committee also alerts the Chair and Co-Chair regarding any budgetary over-spending.
+Terms of reference are provided in an annex of the Board Manual, which can be found below.

-The Executive Committee is a permanent committee of the Board.
+Executive Committee (EC): The Executive Committee is a permanent committee of the Board.
 The main responsibility of this Committee is to manage Board business between Board meetings, and to provide guidance and decisions on operational issues.
 The EC does not take decisions on operational issues where there are expected to be controversies or differences of view without wider consultation with Board Members.
 The EC refers to the full Board for decisions on governance issues and other issues which are likely to be of considerable significance to the Partnership.
 Also, delegation of Board functions to the EC will be subject to relevant WHO regulations and guidelines, unless specific provisions are made in the Memorandum of Understanding.
-Find the latest available Notes for the Record on the Governance Calendar.